deathworlders/online/content/books/deathworlders/chapter-56-dataquake.md

 One day they were gonna *need* him at his best, especially if they were going to keep ahead of threats like the Hunters.

-The trouble was, Adam couldn’t exactly correct Forth on that in public.
+The trouble was, Adam couldn’t exactly correct Firth on that in public.
 Training sergeant he might be, but Firth was still in charge, deservedly so, and Adam had almost fatally injured his senior NCO’s reputation—and his own career, too—by going all caveman on him in a particularly stupid fashion.

 So, he’d had learned the trick to correcting a superior NCO: do it in private.
 Be respectful.